 When most people think of Vegas, kid-friendly is not the first thing that comes to mind.
 But surprisingly, there are a ton of things for families with young kids!
-Milana has been to Vegas 3 times, the first time at just 5 weeks of age.
+Milana has been to Vegas 4 times, the first time at just 5 weeks of age and most recently in September 2018 at the age of 6.

 We’ve been back twice since, most recently in June 2017, when she was 5 years old.
 We always stay at different hotels on the strip, and this time we chose the Monte Carlo.
 This hotel is part of Hyatt, so if you have status with Hyatt, you can get upgrades.
 Upon check in, we were upgraded to the Monaco suite, which was 700 square feet with 2 bathrooms.